Logistic Performance Management Using Data Analytics

 Warehouse Replenishments

-The same process is done at the warehouse level by Supply Planning teams to ensure a minimum level of inventory for order preparation.
+The same process is carried out at the warehouse level by Supply Planning teams to ensure a minimum inventory level for order preparation.

 This part of the process will be excluded because it involves complex processes linked with the upstream flows from factories.
 We will focus only on the distribution to stores.